-Menu Item Action and Description Set as Dest your destination. finger on the map Touch this button to select a scrolled location on the map as your destination.
+Menu Item Action and Description Set as Dest Touch this button to select a scrolled location on the map as your destination.
 You may scroll the map by pressing your index finger on the map display.
 When you reach the desired location, simply let go and then touch this button.
-Set as Waypoint Touch this buttor Touch this button to set the current location as a waypoint.
-Save to Favorites Touch this buttor Touch this button to save the current location to your favorites.
-POI Icons can select up to t Touch this button to select icons to display on the map.
+Set as Waypoint Touch this button to set the current location as a waypoint.
+Save to Favorites Touch this button to save the current location to your favorites.
+POI Icons Touch this button to select icons to display on the map.
 You can select up to three icons to display on the map at the same time.
-You can switch these features: On On Off Cancel Route Touch this buttor Touch this button to cancel the active route.
-Traffic List Touch this buttor Touch this button to show a list of traffic incidents.
+You can switch these features: On Off Cancel Route Touch this button to cancel the active route.
+Traffic List Touch this button to show a list of traffic incidents.